Andrei Chikatilo: Move to Rostov-on-Don

 After several months, Chikatilo found a job as a communications engineer in the town of Rodionovo-Nesvetayskaya, twenty miles north of Rostov-on-Don.
 He relocated to the Russian SFSR in 1961, renting a small apartment close to his workplace.
 The same year, his younger sister, Tatyana, finished her schooling and moved into his apartment (his parents relocated to the Rostov region shortly thereafter).
-Tatyana lived with her brother for six months before marrying a local youth and moving into her in-laws' home; she noted nothing untoward with regard to her brother's lifestyle beyond his chronic shyness around women, and resolved to help her brother find a wife and start a family.
+Tatyana lived with her brother for six months before marrying a local youth and moving into her in-laws' home; she noted nothing untoward with regard to her brother's life beyond his chronic shyness around women, and resolved to help her brother find a wife and start a family.

 Marriage

 In 1963, Chikatilo married a woman named Feodosia Odnacheva, to whom he had been introduced by his younger sister.
 According to Chikatilo, although he was attracted to Feodosia, his marriage was effectively an arranged one which occurred barely two weeks after they had met and in which the decisive roles were played by his sister and her husband.
 Chikatilo later claimed that his marital sex life was minimal and that, after his wife understood he was unable to maintain an erection, they agreed she would conceive by him ejaculating externally and pushing his semen inside her vagina with his fingers.
 In 1965, Feodosia gave birth to a daughter, Lyudmila.
 Four years later, in 1969, a son named Yuri was born.